andypswanepoel/resuable-components/tabbed-content/component-readme-template.md

 **tab.changeTab(el_tab)**
-This will change the selected tab
+This will change the selected tab.

 ...